Characterizing Solute Segregation and Grain Boundary Energy in a Binary Alloy Phase Field Crystal Model: Introduction

 \section{Introduction}

-Microstructure in metals is important for determining many of their properties (e.g., mechanical, thermodynamic, electrical).
+Microstructure in metals is important for determining many of their properties (e.g., mechanical, thermal, electrical).
 The various defects associated with microstructure formation (e.g., grain boundaries, dislocations, vacancies) contribute to an excess of free energy of a system.
 As a material evolves towards equilibrium, its microstructure changes and along with it the material's properties.
 Grain boundaries are among the most important defects in metals.
 Their energy, composition, and distribution directly affect the flow of dislocations and influence the thermodynamics of second phase and precipitate formation.
-Being able to determine grain boundary properties is therefore crucial to be able to properly model the myriad multi-scale properties linked to grain boundaries in solidification and solid state transformations.

-In an alloy, segregation of solute atoms can alter grain boundary energy \cite{cahnphysical1983, sutton_interfaces_1995, lejekthermodynamics1995}.
+In alloys, segregation of solute atoms can alter grain boundary energy \cite{cahnphysical1983, sutton_interfaces_1995, lejekthermodynamics1995}.
 The effect of segregation can also manifest itself in other ways.
 Two other properties strongly affected by solute segregation are solute drag \cite{hoyt_2010, PhysRevB.76.024111, sutton_interfaces_1995} and grain boundary wetting \cite{Mishin20093771, PhysRevE.81.051601, luo_stabilization_2007, sutton_interfaces_1995}.
 In the former case, the grain boundary energy is reduced by solute segregation, thus reducing the driving force to reduce surface area (excess free energy) of a grain boundary.
 In the latter case, solute segregation can dramatically affect the thermodynamics of grain boundary formation; not only can segregation alter at what undercooling grain boundary wetting occurs, but it can allow for different grain boundary states (e.g., grain boundaries widths) \cite{PhysRevE.81.051601}.

 There have been a number of experimental studies of grain boundary energy involving pure materials \cite{Gjostein1959319,austandchalmers, PhysRev.78.275} and alloys \cite{PhysRev.78.275, cahnphysical1983}.
 Many studies have focused on characterizion of solute segregation and distribution \cite{sutton_interfaces_1995, lejekthermodynamics1995} as solute segregation typically has an important effect on grain boundary energy as demonstrated in \cite{cahnphysical1983, Kirchner2011406, Shibuta20091025}.
 For pure materials and dilute alloys, many of these studies have found that the grain boundary energy is well-fit by the well-known Read-Shockley Law when neighbouring grains are misoriented by small angles \cite{PhysRev.78.275,Gjostein1959319}.
 It is also possible to adjust the parameters of the Read-Shockley equation to fit a larger range of misorientation angles \cite{PhysRev.78.275, Gjostein1959319, austandchalmers}.